If You Burn In A Tanning Bed Can You Tan The Next Day?

 Start Off Slowly

-Whatever your skin type, you should start off slowly in a sunbed.
-Speak to the tan technician to come up with a schedule for your skin, and to work out how long you will need in the tanning bed with each session.
+Speak to the tan technician to develop a schedule for your skin and calculate how long you will need to spend in the tanning bed with each session.

 It is advised to increase the time by a minute each time until you build your tan up to the shade that you want.